-He tells me he’s delved deeper in this project, than he did with Open Letter to Adoniah.
+He tells me he’s delved deeper in this project, than he did with the 2017 Open Letter to Adoniah.
 “I understand ukuthi you have to connect to the universe and listen.
 By being still you can listen and hear things that the polluted ear wouldn’t necessarily hear.”

 Sibusile is part of a growing community of black creatives who share ideas, who seem to be conscious of those who came before them and who understand the importance of unity among black creatives, from all around the world.
 The likes of Thandi Ntuli, Shabaka and the Ancestors, Thabang Tabane, Musa Mashiane, Nduduzo Makhatini and plenty others.
 “There’s a serious community of Africans across the globe and it’s beautiful bra wami.
 Kats are so united man, stretching themselves, working together and sharing contacts.
 It’s not perfect, but it’s better than being selfish and keeping everything to yourself.
 It’s powerful.”

 “Jazz is dying in South Africa, in fact in the whole entire world and The Orbit made sure young Jazz South African musicians had a place to grow in the performance arts…” These are words of bassist Temba Ncetani, as he reflects on yesterday’s announcement of The Orbit Live Music & Bistro’s closure.